MixEmergency Manual

 General

-Opacity - This sets the opacity of the main application window.
+Opacity - These controls set the opacity of the main application windows.
 This can be useful if you need to monitor another application while using MixEmergency.

 Forward keyboard events - When this option is checked MixEmergency will forward any keyboard events (not including short-cuts used by MixEmergency) to the external controller application.
 This can be useful if you don't want to switch between the applications.